ajaunasse/guard_inbox/README.md

 ## 🎯 Overview

-Guard Inbox is an intelligent email management platform that automatically scans your inbox to:
+CleanBox is an intelligent email management platform that automatically scans your inbox to:

 - 🎟️ **Extract promotional codes** from marketing emails
+- 🗑️ **Auto-clean your inbox** by moving scanned emails to trash
-- 📦 **Track packages** and delivery notifications
+- 📦 **Track packages** and delivery notifications (coming soon)
-- 🛡️ **Detect phishing attempts** using AI-powered analysis
+- 🛡️ **Detect phishing attempts** using AI-powered analysis (coming soon)

-Built with AdonisJS 6, React 19, and OpenAI GPT-4, Guard Inbox helps you never miss a discount code or important delivery update again.
+Built with AdonisJS 6, React 19, and OpenAI GPT-4, CleanBox helps you never miss a discount code while keeping your inbox clean and organized.

 ---